bruienne/autonbi/Readme.markdown

 * Tim Sutton for further encouragement and feedback on early versions
 * Graham Gilbert for testing, feature suggestions and code contributions
 * Michael Lynn for his invaluable help with PBZX and XZ processing
+* Nate Walck for the feature that adds Utilities.plist to the NBI

 This tool aids in the creation of Apple NetBoot Image (NBI) bundles.
 It can run either in interactive mode by passing it a folder, installer